dithyrambs/RetroPixelCameraController/README.md

 -ability to set "deadzone" where focus destination isn't updated

--handy debug move in Scene view: blue is camera size, green is deadzone size
+-handy debug visualization in Scene view: blue is camera size, green is deadzone size, red cross-hair is the camera focus destination

 -deadzone only accounts for  horizontal distance; vertical camera movement is one-to-one with focus object movement